-- Authenticate an Org using Username/Password/Security Token
+- Authenticate an Org using JWT or Username/Password/Security Token

 - Deploy a source format based repo to an org (scratch org/sandbox/prod)